Chemistry

 Application Process for MS and BS/MS Programs

 Applications will be considered at any time, but must be submitted by April 1 to receive full consideration for funding support during the following academic year.
-Applications should include the following components, which are uploaded within the application form:
+Applications should include the following components:

-3. Three letters of recommendation, submitted through the application system, from professionals in the sciences or mathematics attesting to your potential to succeed in a graduate chemistry program.
+3. Three letters of recommendation from professionals in the sciences or mathematics attesting to your potential to succeed in a graduate chemistry program.

 Doctor of Philosophy in Engineering and Applied Science